So what’s with Pear Shaped diamonds, anyway?

 This is critical to ensuring a piece that looks fabulous and balanced.

-Icons like Victoria Beckham, Anna Kournikova, and Princess Charlene of Monaco have been spotted wearing pear cut engagement rings.
+Icons like Victoria Beckham, Anna Kournikova, and Princess Charlene of Monaco have been spotted wearing pear cut diamond rings.

 It’s definitely a popular stone among women who want to stand out.